MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-command.md

 ## See also

-The `.alter` table command has a counterpart with similar functionality, the `.alter-merge` table command.
-For more information, see [`.alter-merge table`](../management/alter-merge-table-command.md).
+The `.alter-merge` table command has similar functionality.
+For more information, see [.alter-merge table](../management/alter-merge-table-command.md).